Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 The optical setup and measurement principles have been adapted from Ref.~\onlinecite{Sewani2020}, with an addition of a 785~nm laser and respective optics for resonator tuning.
-An aspheric lens with a long working distance of 12.43~mm is used to focus the lasers beams and collect the sample emission.
+An aspheric lens with a long working distance of 12.43~mm is used to focus the lasers beams and collect the sample emission through the topmost dielectric resonator.
+The use of an aspheric lens with a long working distance results in disadvantages such as chromatic aberration and low NA, which requires higher laser powers to maintain sufficient photoluminescence signal.
 Continuous wave excitation using the 520~nm laser corresponds to 11.5~mW of optical power.
 The resulting photoluminescence is measured as roughly 12~Mcps, with a 0.11\% signal fluctuation.
-The average photoluminescence count rate is of course considerably lower for measurements that require pulsing, for example ODMR, Rabi oscillations and Hahn echos.
+The average optical power delivered to the sample is much lower for pulsed measurements such as ODMR, Rabi oscillations and Hahn echos, resulting in significantly lower average photoluminescence count rates.

 Both the \Bzero magnetic field from the superconducting solenoid and the \Bone mode from the dielectric resonator are oriented along the z-axis, corresponding to the $[100]$ crystal direction.
 This leads to quenching of the NV\textsuperscript{-} centres' photoluminescence at relatively low \Bzero intensities, as the quantization axes shift away from the $\langle111\rangle$ \nv axes \cite{Tetienne2012}.
 A related issue is that the dielectric resonator frequency must be tuned to the ODMR frequency of the NV\textsuperscript{-} centres for meaningful measurements.
-A high laser power could heat the dielectric resonator to such an extent that the \Bzero field must be increased accordingly to shift the ODMR frequency closer to the resonator frequency.
+A high 520 nm laser power could heat the dielectric resonator to such an extent that the \Bzero field must be increased accordingly to shift the ODMR frequency closer to the resonator frequency.
 A trade-off between laser power and magnetic field quenching must be made so as to optimise the signal to noise ratio for spin signal measurements.
 Therefore, a magnetic field of roughly 5~mT is used for the spin measurements which allows for sufficient spin signal detection without significant quenching.

-A summarised list of instruments used and their applications are listed in Supplementary Table \ref{tab:instruments}.
+A summarised list of instruments used and their applications are listed in Table \ref{tab:instruments}.